Awarded THE AAA Four Diamond Designation Rating

-A Grand Heritage
+A Heritage of Hospitality

 Built in 1882, the Tudor-style Hotel Roanoke is listed on the National Register of Historic Places, has been inducted into the Historic Hotels of America™ organization, and is a member of the International Association of Conference Centers.
 The Hotel Roanoke & Conference Center is located in the Gainsboro neighborhood of Roanoke, Virginia.